likeajumprope/RSE_Juelich/day2/Readme.md

-Welcome to Day 2!
+# Welcome to Day 2!

 Today, we’ll dive into two hands-on exercises to sharpen your collaboration and coding skills:

 <details>
 <summary>Activity 1 - Cloning from remote</summary>

-# 🔧 Exercise 1: More Git
+# 🔧 Cloning from remote

 <details>
 <summary>Optional - setting up a ssh key</summary>